 “The Jeju April 3 Incident is a series of events in which thousands of islanders were killed as a result of clashes between armed civilian groups and government forces.
 It took place over the period from March 1, 1947, when the National Police opened fire on the protesters in Jeju Island, and April 3, 1948, when members from the Jeju branch of the South Korean Labor Party began an uprising to protest against the South Korean government, to September 21, 1954, when people who had escaped from military attacks went back to their homes finally.” – Jeju April 3rd Peace Park

-The official reports say that 14,373 victims were killed but people say that about 30,000 who were suspected as communists were sacrificed by the armed forces, which was one tenth of the Jeju population at that time.
-I was told that people in Jeju usually assumed that at least one person from each family had been executed during the Jeju April 3 Incident and that most of families in Jeju had ancestral rites on April 3 due to the massacre.
-95 % of the villages located in the middle of the Halla Mountain were burned down or completed destroyed and most of the villagers were vanished into the air.
+The official reports say that 14,373 victims were killed but people say that about 30,000 who were suspected as communists were sacrificed by the armed forces, which was one-tenth of the Jeju population at that time.
+I was told that people in Jeju usually assumed that at least one person from each family had been executed during the Jeju April 3 Incident and that most of the families in Jeju had ancestral rites on April 3 due to the massacre.
+95 % of the villages located in the middle of the Halla Mountain were burned down or completed destroyed and most of the villagers vanished into the air.

 To understand the Jeju April 3 Incident in depth, I headed to the Jeju April 3 Peace Park established by the Jeju government to remember the tragic incident that should not be forgotten.
 The Jeju April 3 Peace Park is composed of a museum, a memorial, and a cemetery related with the incident.
 Especially, the museum is a perfect place to learn the whole story of the Jeju April 3 Incident.
 In fact, looking at the pictures of the survivors and their scars, I became speechless at the cruelty of the soldiers done to the innocent civilians.